I’m going to be real honest.

 I love how this bedroom is looking you guys.
 There’s just paint on the walls and a new light up, but it’s already making me smile.

 Before I jump into the design plan, here’s what the room started out looking like:

 And the plan for the bedroom is….Traditional Casual.

 *Affiliate links may be included in this post.
-Thanks for helping support my cheap beer habit and sending my kid to college.
 I have also partnered with Minted on the art for this space, Bellacor on the lighting and Mohawk on the rug.
 I keep it real though – all opinions are 100% mine.